shaneholloman/fabric/patterns/extract_wisdom/README.md

 ## Functionality

-When you use `extractwisdom`, it pulls the following content from the input.
+When you use `extract_wisdom`, it pulls the following content from the input.

 - `IDEAS`
   - Extracts the best ideas from the content, i.e., what you might have taken notes on if you were doing so manually.